mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/external-webhooks/_index.md

 The webhook secret can be found in the `context.app.webhook_secret` field.

-Using the webhook secret above, a webhook URL for an App would look like:
+Using the webhook secret above, a webhook URL for an App would look like the following:

 `http://mattermost:8066/plugins/com.mattermost.apps/apps/hello-world/webhook/coffee-roast?secret=cwsjhrdqebyf8qrnabtxio7k7r`